Neteller and iGaming: Canadian realities

 Neteller (www.neteller.com) is a Canadian-born online electronic wallet, currently operated by the Paysafe Group, which was launched in 1999 making it older than one of its largest e-wallet competitors, PayPal.
 Neteller facilitates the digital transfer of funds from a customer to business or from one individual to another and has been widely used since 2000 for online gambling transactions.
 With over 2,500 gambling sites employing the use of Neteller, it has known great success in the market which is what has kept it around for over two decades.

 How Do You Use Neteller?

 Using Neteller is rather easy, all you have to do is head over to the website and fill out the required information to get started.
 Upon creating an account, you will be asked for the following: an e-mail address, a password, the currency you want your account to be in and your personal information like your home address.

 Once your account is created, you can deposit money into your Neteller account using a variety of options.
 In addition to them accepting credit cards, debit cards, and bank transfers, you can also use other e-wallet systems like POLI, iDeal, Skrill, Trustpay and the like.
 They have over 60 different options that you could use to put funds into your account.
-So, if your banking institution doesn’t allow deposits to online casino websites, you can fund your Neteller account and use that for the casino of your choice, permitting it accepts Neteller.
+So, if your banking institution doesn’t allow deposits to online casino websites, you can fund your Neteller account and use that for the Neteller online casinos of your choice, permitting it accepts this payment method.